-In the 1790s, turbans became in fashion in England related to her cotton trade with India.
-From England turbans found their way to France.
+In the 1790s, turbans became in fashion in England because of her cotton trade with India.
+Later turbans found their way from England to France.

-English men wore riding hats that then also were used by women when riding.
+English men wore riding hats.
+Therefore, women used this head cover too when riding.

 At the beginning of the 19th century, bonnets became common for women.
 They served to shade the face to protect fair skin.
 In the settling of the American southwest, shading the face was especially necessary for settlers from Scandinavia.

 In the 1865s, hats became It again.
-A couple of years later, bonnets were considered more modest than hats.
+Consequently, a couple of years later, people considered bonnets to be more modest than hats.
 Finally, their wearer got the reputation of being matronly.
-At the end of the 19th century, wide brims and flat crowns, the flower pot (aka 3-story style), Tyrolean-style peaked crowns and the toque were fashionable.
+At the end of the 19th century, wide brims and flat crowns, the flower pot (aka 3-story style), Tyrolean-style peaked crowns and the toque became fashionable.

-More and more women of upper class and aristorcat heritage started taking up sportive activities.
-Consequently, male clothing including headwear were adapted in women fashion.
-Boaters and trilbys became acceptable for all but the dressiest events.
-Brown trilbys were common at races.
+More and more women of upper class and aristocrat heritage started taking up sportive activities.
+Consequently, women fashion adapted male clothing including headwear.
+Boaters and trilby became acceptable for all but the dressiest events.
+Brown trilby were common at races.

-In the 1900s, women were supposed to have an S-shape.
-My grandma told me that her mother had a long thick ponytail hanging at the kitchen wall.
-When my grand-grandma was invited to an evening festivity, their maid would start tieing my grand-granny’s waist in the morning.
-The griddle was made tighter and tigther every 15 minutes or so.
-Then in the afternoon, the maid made my great-grandmother an up-do that consisted of the own hair and the ponytail.
-After dressing, the hat would be set on top of the huge hair style in front of the head using embellished hair needles of the length of knitting needles.
+In the 1900s (Edwardian era), fashionable women strived to have an S-shape.
+When my grand-grandma had an invitation to an evening festivity, their maid would start tying my grand-granny’s waist in the morning.
+The maid tied the griddle tighter and tighter every 15 minutes or so.
+Then in the afternoon, the maid made my great-grandmother an up-do that consisted of the own hair, and a ponytail-hair piece.
+After dressing, the maid set the hat on top of the huge hair style in front of the head using embellished hair needles of the length of knitting needles!

-Coco Chanel started out with revolunizing the headwear and later continued to change what women wore.
-The Great War put an end to the high hair styles and huge brims as well as unpractical clothes.
-After the war, the crowns were deeper and wider that before.
-This style made young women look like they wear playing dress-up with their mother’s items.
-A main advantage was that no hair pins were needed to hold the piece in place.
-As time progressed the crown deepened.
-In the mid 1920s, head hugging styles like a cloche and the bob hair-style became popular among young (often single) women, who cut their hair.
-They were a sub-culture called flappers.
+Coco Chanel started out with revolutionizing the headwear.
+Later she continued to change what women wore.
+The Great War put an end to the high hair styles, huge brims and unpractical clothes.
+After the war, the crowns were deeper and wider than before.
+This style made young women look like they were playing dress-up with their mother’s items.
+A main advantage was that the piece stayed in place without hair pins.
+As time progressed, the crown deepened.
+Head hugging styles like a cloche and the bob hair-style became popular among young (often single) women in the mid 1920s fashion, .
+They belonged to a sub-culture called flappers.

-In the 1930s, the crowns went up again as curly hair styles became main stream.
+In the 1930s, the crowns went up again as curly hair styles became mainstream.
 Wide brims and the 3-story style saw a revival.
 Fedoras well matched with tailored suits.
-Today fedoras are worn with all kinds of pants even jeans.
+Today, fashionistas wear fedoras with all kinds of pants even jeans.

-The Hippie movement and revival of Bohemian Style made the formerly Must-have to the signature of the petty bourgeois.
+The Hippie Flower Power movement and revival of Bohemian Style made the formerly Must-have to the signature of the petty bourgeois.
 I recall my Dad complaining about a driver in front of him as “Typisch Opa mit Hut.”
 (Typical for an old man with hat).